metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 23.10
+## Feature & Enhancements in Version 23.11

 Full list of issues covering all changes in this release:

-- Fix protect workbook request.
+- Optimize import xml data into Excel file.
-- Fix range copy API.
+- Optimize import json data into Excel file.
-- Optimize workbook protect API.
+- **Remove deprecated functions, class and test case.**

 ## Read & Write Spreadsheet Formats